 Sec.
-136671-42.
-Prior to commencement of or receipt of necessary permits for maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, subdivision, or relocation, of potential or designated Cultural Heritage Sites or sites potentially eligible for such designation, as set forth in Sec.
-1371-1, the land property owner shall have:
+1371-2.
+Prior to commencement or receipt of necessary permits for maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, subdivision, or relocation of potential or designated Cultural Heritage Sites, as set forth in Sec.
+1371-1, the property owner shall have:

-- a. obtained a Certificate of Appropriateness from the Cultural Heritage Board or staff its designee, as the Cultural Heritage Board may delegate such authority, or - b. filed for a COA Certificate of Appropriateness and waited the time specified in Section.
-1366-5 1371-6 without any action being taken on his the request for a COA Certificate of Appropriateness; or - c. filed for a Certificate of Appropriateness and the relevant time specified in Section.
-1366-8 1371-8 has expired;
+- a. obtained a Certificate of Appropriateness from the Cultural Heritage Board or its designee, as the Cultural Heritage Board may delegate such authority, or - b. filed for a Certificate of Appropriateness and waited the time specified in Sec.
+1371-6 without any action being taken on the request for a Certificate of Appropriateness; or c. filed for a Certificate of Appropriateness and the relevant time specified in Sec.
+1371-8 has expired.

 Sec.
-136671-23.
-The County Resource Management Agency and other applicable County agencies shall report any application for a permit to work on a potential or designated Cultural Heritage Site or potentially eligible site to the Cultural Heritage Board and its staff as soon as the application has been received.
+1371-3.
+The County Resource Management Agency and other applicable County agencies shall report any application for a permit to work on a potential or designated Cultural Heritage Site to the Cultural Heritage Board and its staff as soon as the application has been received.

 Sec.
-136671-34.
-In evaluating a requests for a Certificates of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's original distinguishing characteristics character-defining features.
+1371-4.
+In evaluating a request for a Certificate of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's character-defining features.
 The Cultural Heritage Board or its designee may consider modifications to the proposed scope of work as may be offered by the applicant during the evaluation.
-Using the Secretary of the Interior's Standards as a guide, the Cultural Heritage Board or its staff designee, as delegated, shall approve a Certificate of Appropriateness for any proposed work on the site if, and only if, one of the following findings standards can be made met:
+Using the Secretary of the Interior's Standards as a guide, the Cultural Heritage Board or its designee shall approve a Certificate of Appropriateness for any proposed work on the site if one of the following standards can be met: